jzw2/rust-capr/docs/main.typ

 A deterministic finite state machine is trivially a non deterministic finite state machine.
 However, it may be surprising to know the converse is also true: any non deterministic finite state machine can be turned into a deterministic finite state machine which accepts the same language, stated in @nfs-equals-dfa.

 #statement[Deterministic and Nondeterministic Finite State Machine Equivalence][
-  A language $L$ can be recognized by a a deterministic finite state mchine $F$ if and only if there exists there exists a nondeterinistic finite state mahine $F'$ that recognizes $L$.
+  A language $L$ can be recognized by a a deterministic finite state machine $F$ if and only if there exists there exists a nondeterministic finite state machine $F'$ that recognizes $L$.
 ] <nfs-equals-dfa>

- Due to @nfs-equals-dfa, it usually does not matter whether it is called a deterministic finite state machine or a non determinstic finite state machine, due the set of languages they recognize being the same.
+ Due to @nfs-equals-dfa, it usually does not matter whether it is called a deterministic finite state machine or a non deterministic finite state machine, due the set of languages they recognize being the same.
 In general, they can be referred as (FSM) finite state machines.

+ This can often simplify presentations in FSTs, due non deterministic machines often requiring less states.
+ For instance, @example-nfa-end-aa is an nondeterministic machine that accepts strings that have a second to last character of "b".

+#figure(

+automaton(
+  (
+    q0:       (q1: "b", q0: "a, b"),
+    q1:       (q2: "a, b"),
+  ),
+  initial: "q0",
+  final: ("q2",),
+),

+  caption: [A Non Deterministic Machine]
+) <example-nfa-end-aa>

+@example-dfa-end-aa2 is an equivalent deterministic machine.
+It requires one more state and many more edges than @example-nfa-end-aa.

+#figure(

+automaton(
+  (
+    q0:       (q1: "b", q0: "a"),
+    q1:       (q2: "a", q3: "b"),
+    q2: (q0: "a", q1: "b"),
+    q3: (q2: "a", q3: "b"),
+  ),
+  initial: "q0",
+  final: ("q2", "q3"),
+),

+  caption: [The equivalent deterministic machine]
+) <example-dfa-end-aa2>

 When dealing with the theoretical properties of FSTs, whether the underlying machine is deterministic or nondeterministic can be relegated as an implementation detail.
 However, when dealing with real systems, the difference is more important, as determinizing a finite state machine can have a worst case performance of $O(2^n)$.

 == Elementary Results in FSMs

 === Regular Expression

-Many programming languges have some sort of library for _regexes_, often used for string processing.
+Many programming languages have some sort of library for _regexes_, often used for string processing.
 The term _regex_ is a shortening of the term _regular expression_, which @regular-expression defines.